On this page, you’ll find information about major studies, planning efforts, and construction projects currently underway in Denver Public Works.

 Areas being looked at for new and improved sidewalk connections:

-This project will identify the location and design of a new pedestrian and bike connection between the River North, Curtis Park and Cole neighborhoods and the future Regional Transportation District (RTD) 38th & Blake commuter rail station on the East Rail Line.
-The bridge will span the railroad tracks to connect Blake Street and Wazee Street between 35th and 36th Streets.
+This project was to design and build a new pedestrian and bike connection between the River North, Curtis Park and Cole neighborhoods and the Regional Transportation District (RTD) 38th & Blake commuter rail station on the Univiersty of Colorado A Line.
+The bridge spans the railroad tracks to connect Blake Street and Wazee Street between 35th and 36th Streets.

 This Denver Public Works transportation study builds off the connectivity recommendations in the Elyria Swansea Neighborhood Plan, adopted in 2015 as part of the North Denver Cornerstone Collaborative.